dustywhite7/Econ8320/SlidesCode/3 - Classes.md

 # Methods - Try It!

 We can also create methods that are based on the unique functionality of our class of objects.
-Since we are [pretending to be] working at a store, we might care about pricing a given sandwich.
+Since we are [pretending to be] working at a store, we might care about pricing a sandwich.
 - Let's call the method ``get_price``, and have it take two arguments (`self` and a `discount`) with `discount` having a default value of ``0``, and store ``price`` as an attribute of our sandwich object
 - Each topping costs $1
-- Specialty bread (not white bread) is $2, white bread is provided at no cost
+- Specialty bread (not "white" bread) is $2, white bread is provided at no cost

 ---